• Skip to primary navigation

 How to access the Android Oreo Easter egg game?

-Google did not change the way to access Easter egg in Android Oreo.
+Google did not change the way to access the Easter egg in Android Oreo.

 Step 1: Access phone settings

-You can access phone settings via quick settings panel or settings app in the Home screen or Apps screen.
+You can access phone settings via the quick settings panel or the settings app in the Home screen or Apps screen.

 For example, as shown below, you can tap the settings icon (gear) in the quick settings panel to access phone settings.